jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## The Magic of Evolution

-Well young Stargazer, before you go off and face Darth Blockbuster and blow up his Death Star, you have to learn some things.
+Well young Stargazer, before you face Darth Blockbuster and blow up his Death Star, you have to learn some things.
 The most important being the all powerful energy field inside every lifeform.
 No not the Force.
 I'm talking about evolution.

 Evolution empowers life by giving every new lifeform a slightly different variation.
 With variations life can constantly test for environmental changes in things like water levels, temperature, and food supply.
-The variations unfit for the frontline die off.
-The fittest survive.
-This natural selection is how evolution finds which lifeforms best represent life on Earth.
+The variations unfit for the frontline die off and the fittest survive.
+This natural selection finds which lifeforms best represent life on Earth.

-Evolutions works so well because it creates biodiversity.
-The more lifeforms there are, the more life can probe and therefore better adapt to environmental changes.
-When temperatures increase or rain patterns change, low biodiversity decreases respons times, and high biodiversity increases it because more lifeforms feel the pain, and therefore life can sooner evolve a solution to the frontline problem.
+Evolutions works so well because constant variations create biodiversity.
+The more lifeforms there are, the more life can probe and better adapt to environmental changes.
+When temperatures increase or rain patterns change, the more lifeforms there are that feel the pain, the sooner life can evolve a solution to the frontline problem.

-However, if the environment is stable, lifeforms need a caretaker.
-Someone to keep them in shape, ready to act for when the environment does change.
+However, if the environment is stable, lifeforms need a caretaker; someone to keep them in shape, ready to act for when the environment does change.
 That's why nature put in a system of checks and balances called ecosystems.
 Inside ecosystems is where lifeforms form communities and cooperate to keep each other on their toes.

-Ecosystems are a food chain of different plants, herbivores, carinvores, and decomposers.
-Each lifeform checks the other's excesses and makes sure everyone reciprocates to keep the ecosystems' nutrients flowing.
-Checks, balances, and reciprocation is how ecosystems make sure life stays in shape and keeps evolving even in good times.
+Ecosystems are a food chain of many different plants, herbivores, carinvores, and decomposers.
+Each must reciprocate to stay in the community.
+Enforced reciprocation is how lifeforms in stable times stay in shape, ready to respond to any environmental changes as soon as possible.

 Evolution may not be the Force, but it's certainly magical.
 Without any lifeform being aware of its tricks, evolution turned a lifeless planet into an oasis.
 The big drawback is time.
 Biological variations can take millions of years to respond to environmental changes.
 Think of the poor polar bears.
-They'll never understand why the ice isn't coming.
+They'll never understand why Artic ice isn't coming.
 And even if they could, no lifeform can proactively change their biology.

 In contrast, humanity can change (hopefully in time to help the polar bears).
-Not our biology.
-But our "cyborgology" if you will; we feel frontline pain, reflect on the problems causing it, and create a new tool to overcome the problem.
+Not our biology; but our "cyborgology" if you will.
+We feel frontline pain, reflect on the problems causing it, and create a new tool to overcome the problem.

 Techvolution is therefore intentional evolution.
 A better form of evolution that isn't a magical mystery, like evolution is to polar bears, but something we can understand.
 Question is, what drives us to evolve, when the rules often say it's wrong?